tigrouind/wipeout-autopilot/README.md

 ### Known bugs / limitations :

 - It only steers the ship left or right.
-- It does not accelerate/brake (you have to do it yourself)
+- It does not :
+  - accelerate/brake (you have to do it yourself)
-- It does not use air brakes
+  - use air brakes
-- It does not use weapons
+  - use weapons
-- It does not adjust pitch (using up down buttons)
+  - adjust ship pitch (using up down buttons)
-- It does not avoid other AI ships
+  - avoid other AI ships
 - Because of some limitations (eg: no air brakes), it cannot handle sharp turns at high speed.
-- At very low speeds (eg : < 50 mph) it might anticipate turns too early and hit the track.
+- At low speeds (eg : < 50 mph) it might anticipate turns too early and hit the track.
 - It only works with Feisar team.
 The script need to know the position of the ship, and the memory address is different for each team.
 - It has only been tested with Wipeout 2097 PAL version.
 Wether it work with other games versions is unknown.